Jslsn/East_Blue/README.md

 ## Games :video_game:

 This repo was initially just Python scripts for games and is currently mainly that too.
-I made this games with the intention of making them as smooth an experience as I could think up at the time, giving the ability to stop the game whenever reasonable and minimize the possibility of user input creating errors that will break the script.
+I made these games with the intention of making them as smooth an experience as I could think up at the time, giving the ability to stop the game whenever reasonable and minimize the possibility of user input creating errors that would break the script.

 ### Hangman :standing_person: